Chiral kinetic theory with small mass corrections and quantum coherent states: Introduction

 We work explicitly how several of the macroscopic quantities are described in terms of both the vectorial and tensorial components, and check that the chiral quantum anomaly, with small mass corrections, is properly described in our framework.

 This manuscript is structured as follows.
 In Sec.~\ref{mOSEFT} we derive the small mass corrections to the OSEFT Lagrangian, noticing that operators that break chirality only appear at second order in the energy expansion.
 In Sec.~\ref{WigFun} we show the possible Dirac structures of the OSEFT two-point functions, and thus of the Wigner functions.
 While there are no scalar structures, as particles and antiparticles are totally decoupled in the OSEFT, vectorial and tensorial are needed.
 We parametrize the latter in terms of complex functions.
 In Sec.~\ref{Disp-sec} we derive the dispersion relations of both vectorial and tensorial components, stressing that at the second order in the energy expansion, these are completely decoupled.
 We derive in Sec.~\ref{Derivation} the transport equations of both components.
 In Sec.~\ref{RiOSEFT} we discuss how the RI of the OSEFT is modified with mass corrections, and deduce the corresponding transformations rules of the Wigner's functions.
 In Sec.~\ref{macro} we write several of the macroscopic quantities in the system in terms of the Wigner functions.
 In particular, in Sec.~\ref{app:scalar} we consider the scalar and pseudo-scalar densities, while in Sec.~\ref{macro-vector} we write the vector and axial-vector currents.
+In Sec.~\ref{dirac-rep} we make the connection to previous results based on the Dirac equation, by matching the OSEFT spin coherence functions to the corresponding vector functions defined in those works.
 We then check in Sec.~\ref{chiral-anomaly} that we can reproduce the mass corrections proportional to the pseudoscalar density of the chiral anomaly.
 We conclude in Sec.~\ref{Conclu}, stressing that the mass corrections discussed in this manuscript may have an impact on the short time evolution of almost chiral plasmas.
 We have included in appendices several details of our computations.
 In App.~\ref{app:Wigner} we recall how the Wigner transformation and gradient expansion are carried out.
 In App.~\ref{app:traces} we collect useful values of traces of the two-point function projected over different combinations of Dirac matrices.
 In App.~\ref{app:details} we give intermediate details needed in the computations of both the dispersion relations and transport equations.
 In App.~\ref{app:scalarden} we present in full detail the computation of the scalar density, and show in App.~\ref{app:typeIISigma} how it behaves under one of the RI transformations, showing then that it is a Lorentz scalar.
 We use natural units in this work, $\hbar=c =k_B =1$.